willpatterson/HOPSTACK/README.rst

 Overview of Basic Structure:
 ============================

 In it's current state of development and planning LASubway defines three distinct object types (called ``LASOs`` for LASubway Objects): ``stations``, ``metro lines`` and ``metros``, each comprised of the previous in the list.
-All LAS data objects are defined with ``YAML`` files inside a metro base directory.
+All LAS data objects are defined with ``YAML`` files inside a metro's base directory.
 All LAS objects are linked together with LASubway's ``data interpreter`` LASDI.
 LASDI and the LAS objects are described more below.

 Stations:
 ---------